sysfce2/libretro-applewin/macOS.md

 The project should now launch in Xcode.
 Select the `ALL_BUILD` target and build.
 You can look under `Products` in the left pane to see where it is, because unfortunately Xcode does not seem to be able to run and debug the binary directly.

-Or, you can follow basically the same as in [Linux](linux.md), also simplified to build only the sa2 frontend:
+Or, you can follow basically the same instructions as in [Linux](linux.md), but in this case also simplified to build only the sa2 frontend:

 ```
 git clone https://github.com/sh95014/AppleWin.git --recursive